LinkedIn Events: Launch it in 4 Steps

 Publish to promote your LinkedIn events

-Once you have created your LinkedIn events, the network advises you to publish on the network.
+Once you have created your LinkedIn event, the network advises you should be posting on LinkedIn.
 This is your first step.

 Use the same communication method to write your post:

 - The argument.